elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} A terrible, beautiful girl breaks her shell of disasters.
-Coyote hunters wake up in a happy absinthe hut.
+Coyote hunters wake up in a merry hut of absinthe.

 - {:.sp} Toussaint.

 - Come then, tapered flames, bundle of chills.
-Let the fire scents throw their javelin over my head.
+Let the scent of fire throw its javelin around my head.

 ---